-- 1) Reception A company is known by the people it employs.
-In order to attract people with talent, skills and experience a company has to create a favourable impression on the applicants right from the stage of reception. - 2) Screening Interview A preliminary interview is generally planned by large organizations to cut the cost of selection by allowing only eligible to go through the further stages in selection.
+- 1) Receiving of Applications Various job-seekers send their applications to the employment office or Personnel Department of the company in response to the advertisement made by it. - 2) Scrutiny of Applications All applications received are scrutinized by the Personnel Department in order to eliminate those applicants who do not fulfill required qualifications. - 3) Screening/preliminary Interview A preliminary interview is generally planned by large organizations to cut the cost of selection by allowing only eligible to go through the further stages in selection.
 A junior executive from the HR Department may conduct the interview & take responses from applicants on important items determining the suitability of an applicant for a job such as age, education, experience etc.

-Hiring Decision Step 8
+Hiring Decision Step 9

-Reference Checks Step 7
+Reference Checks Step 8

 Medical Examination Selection Interview

+Selection Tests

-Application Step 3
+Application Blank

-Screening Interview
+Screening Interview Step 3

+Scrutiny of applications

-Reception
+Reception of applications

 - 3. Application Blank application blank or form is one of the most common methods used to collect information on various aspects of the applicants' academic, social demographic, work related background and references.

-- 4. Selection Testing Another important decision in the selection process involves applicant testing and the kinds of tests to use.
+- 4. Selection Testing A test is a sample measurement of an individual's job-related abilities and skills.
+It provides a basis for comparing the behavior, performance and attitudes of two or more persons.
+There are various types of test:

 - a.
 Intelligence Tests.

 - b.
 Aptitude Tests

 - c.
 Personality Tests

 - d.
 Achievement Tests

 - e.
 Simulation Tests

-Selection Interview - Interview is the oral examination of candidates for employment.
+- 5. Selection Interview Interview is the oral examination of candidates for employment.